DmitryMyadzelets/epicx/journal/week 43.md

 The cap has inlets and outlets for the CO2, water and electrical connections.

 Note: the thermal expansion of the assembly may loosen the contact pressure on the Peltier modules.
-We may need to compensated it with e.g. a spring.
+We may need to compensate it with e.g. a spring.